ElizabethAnnDavis/SBA320/README.md

         - Unsolved problems.
         - List sources.
 *
-*  -  ?%  --> Utilize reasonable data structuring practices.
+*  ✔  ?%  --> Utilize reasonable data structuring practices.
 *
-*  -  ?%  --> Utilize reasonable code organization practices.
+*  ✔  ?%  --> Utilize reasonable code organization practices.
 *
-*  -  ?%  --> Ensure that the program runs without errors
+*  ✔  ?%  --> Ensure that the program runs without errors
         - Comment out things that do not work, and explain your blockers - you can still receive partial credit.
 *
-*  -  ?%  --> Level of effort displayed in creativity, presentation, and user experience.
+*  ✔  ?%  --> Level of effort displayed in creativity, presentation, and user experience.
 ##### Bonus Objectives:
-*  ✔ +?%  --> Have one or more complex user interface modules such as a carousel, drag and drop, a sticky nav, tooltips, etc.
+*  ✔ +?%  --> Have one or more complex user interface modules such as a carousel✔, drag and drop, a sticky nav✔, tooltips, etc.
 *
 *  - +?%  --> Look into `localstorage` so you can save data to the user's browser.